dcityorg/i2c-oled-backpack-eastrising/README.md

 Bare PC boards are available from OSH Park.

 Our website has [complete details](http://wht.io/portfolio/i2c-oled-backpack-board-eastrising/) on using this board and the related software.

+This project is open source hardware.
+See License.md for license information.